solenebernard/solenebernard.github.io/content/blog/blog5/index.md

 ### Fourier transform

 We already talked in a previous post about Fourier transform.
 We have mathematical definition for the Fourier representation of any temporal signal.
 But our cochlea is a biological tool that produced the Fourier transform!
-There is not such this as metameric sounds, and very distinct sound (in the range of hearing of course) will produce another feeling of sound.
+There is not such thing as metameric sounds, and very distinct sound (in the range of hearing of course) will produce another feeling of sound.

 ## What if our ears would work as our eyes?